mathewthe2/Game2Text/README.md

 ## Game2Text ##

-Game2Text helps you learn and retain Japanese words.
+Game2Text helps you learn and retain Japanese words from games.

 ## Features ##